When will I get my award letter?

 No, you should submit the application to the processing center AS SOON AS POSSIBLE in order for your aid not to be affected for next school year.
-The priority deadline is March 1st.
-You can obtain an application from the Office of Financial Aid located on the second floor of the Student Center or you can complete an application online at www.fafsa.ed.gov.
+The priority deadline is February 1st.
+You can obtain an application from the financial aid office located on the second floor of the Student Center or you can complete an application online here.

 What is satisfactory academic progress?

 All students receiving financial aid from federal, state, and/or Rider University sources must be making Satisfactory Academic Progress at Rider to establish and retain eligibility for student financial aid.
 Students who do not meet the Satisfactory Academic Progress Policy standards will have their financial aid eligibility terminated, or will be placed on financial aid probation.
 Students must submit an Agreement to Maintain Satisfactory Academic Progress for Financial Aid to the Office of Financial Aid within two weeks of receiving notice of aid termination or probation.
 This agreement must outline how the student will meet all of the requirements for Satisfactory Academic Progress by the end of the next period of study.
 See Satisfactory Academic Progress Policy or look in the Reference Guide you received with your award letter.